Yunfeng12/Computing-Project/Readme.md

 #Quick start
-First, prepare your Linux server* with a fresh install of CentOS, Ubuntu or Redhat, depends what you like In this case, I choose AWS [https://aws.amazon.com/] as my server
+First, prepare your Linux server* with a fresh install of CentOS, Ubuntu or Redhat, depends what you like.
+In this case, I choose AWS [https://aws.amazon.com/] as my server